Deletion of articles on Wikipedia: Articles for deletion

+Mechanism

-For articles that do not meet the criteria for speedy deletion, and for which proposed deletion is not attempted, or a PROD tag is removed, editors can nominate the article for deletion through community discussion.
+For articles that do not meet the criteria for speedy deletion and for which proposed deletion is not attempted or a PROD tag is removed, editors can nominate the article for deletion through community discussion.
 Discussions typically last seven days, after which a deciding editor determines whether a consensus has been reached.
 Deletion discussions are carried out on separate pages in Wikipedia's project space dedicated to that purpose, and the discussions themselves are not deleted.
-Any editor may participate in the discussion, and certain Wikipedia editors are particularly frequent participants in Articles for deletion (AfD) discussions.
-Discussions can be cut short under the "Snowball Clause" (or "WP:SNOW"), where an overwhelming consensus for a particular outcome quickly develops, and conversely can be extended several times, on rare occasions lasting a month or more.
-Wikipedia policy encourages editors to use deletion as a "last resort" following attempts to improve an article, for instance by conducting additional research.
+Any editor may participate in the discussion, and certain Wikipedia editors are persistent participants in Articles for deletion (AfD) discussions.
+Discussions can be cut short under the "Snowball Clause", where an overwhelming consensus for a particular outcome quickly develops, and conversely can be extended several times, on rare occasions lasting a month or more.
+Wikipedia policy encourages editors to use deletion as a "last resort" following attempts to improve an article by conducting additional research.

-Separate discussion boards exist for the deletion of other kinds of content, including "Categories for discussion" (CfD), "Files for discussion" (FfD), "Templates for discussion" (TfD), and "Miscellany for deletion" (MfD).
+Separate discussion boards exist for the deletion of other kinds of content, including "Redirects for discussion" (RfD), "Categories for discussion" (CfD), "Files for discussion" (FfD), "Templates for discussion" (TfD), and "Miscellany for deletion" (MfD).
 The last one encompasses proposals to delete project-space pages, portals, and user-space pages.

-Discussions are initiated with a proposal to delete, but they may resolve in a number of different possible outcomes.
-Other common possibilities are that the article is kept, whether by consensus to keep, or the absence of consensus for another outcome; that it is merged into another article; or that the title is redirected to another article, the latter of which may or may not entail deletion of the edit history of the deleted page.
-Wikipedia policy supports finding "alternatives to deletion" (ATD), which may include any of these alternatives.
-Another possibility is that the article may be moved to draft space for further development.
-However, pages in draft space that are not edited for a period of six months are deleted as abandoned.
-Moving an article to draft space may therefore be considered a soft form of deletion, if it is unlikely that further edits will be made to the article once it has been moved.
+Discussions are initiated with a proposal to delete, but they may resolve several possible outcomes.
+Other common possibilities are that the article is kept, whether by consensus to keep, or the absence of agreement for another outcome; that it is merged into another article; or that the title is redirected to another report, the latter of which may or may not entail deletion of the edit history of the deleted page.
+Wikipedia policy supports finding "alternatives to deletion" (ATD), which may include any alternatives.